nicholaswmin/dyno/src/threadpool/README.md

 #### `'thread-error'`

-Emitted when a runtime error is encountered in a thread.
+Emitted when an uncaught exception is thrown in a thread.

 ## Thread API